withastro/astro/packages/integrations/netlify/README.md

 });
 ```

-This functionality is only available whith the `@astrojs/netlify/functions` adapter and is not compatible with Edge Functions.
+On-demand Builders are only available with the `@astrojs/netlify/functions` adapter and are not compatible with Edge Functions.